 Starting An Organization

-Any Mount Union student is eligible and able to start a new or reinstate a pre-existing student organization on campus.
+Any Mount Union student is eligible to start a new or reinstate a pre-existing student organization on campus.
 However, in order to ensure that a proposed organization is aligned with the University's mission statement and in compliance with all federal, state, and University regulations, the University reserves the right to review and approve all proposed student organizations seeking University recognition.
 This is done through the following outlined review process.

 This approval process usually takes about two to three weeks, however, student organizations should plan that this process could take longer.
 During that time, the activities of the new student organization will be limited to meeting and membership drives.
 No other activities, solicitation, or programs will be allowed until final approval has been granted.